-How to find the studs on the wall
+How to find studs in the plaster walls

 After deciding what size of shelving you want to install on the wall, you need to figure out the position.
 Plaster walls have studs.
-The ideal solution when installing brackets on plaster walls is to drill and attach them directly to the wall studs.
+When installing brackets on plaster walls, the ideal solution is to drill and attach them directly to the wall studs.
 This will ensure the secure position of the shelves.

 To locate the wall studs use a stud finder.
 This device can detect wires, pipes, electric boxes or screws inside of the wall, so you can know where to drill in the wall without damaging the electrical or plumbing installation of the house.

 Studs are usually positioned between 40-60 cm from each other.
 Most of the electrical boxes are placed on the studs.
 If you don’t have a stud finder, you can use a strong magnet.
 It works amazingly well for finding nails and screws holding the plaster on the wall studs.